davidm/lua-inspect/README.txt

 == Status ==

-WARNING: This code is not yet stable.
-It is usable but you may need to sometimes fix things yourself.
+WARNING: Some of this code might not yet be stable or complete, particularly with regards to inferencing.
+It is usable for daily code editing but you may need to sometimes fix things yourself.
 Many additional features could be added too.

 == Features ==